AlexCharlton/hyperscene-chicken/README.md

-# hyperscene
+# Hyperscene
-hyperscene is a scene library – made for placing objects in a shared world for the purpose of rendering – for CHICKEN Scheme. hyperscene features a scene graph, cameras with a variety of movement types, frustum culling based on an configurable spatial partitioning system and a lighting extension. hyperscene is target agnostic: it is not bound to any particular rendering target and should work equally well for curses, OpenGL, and anything in between.
+Hyperscene is a scene library – made for placing objects in a shared world for the purpose of rendering – for CHICKEN Scheme.
+Hyperscene features a scene graph, cameras with a variety of movement types, frustum culling based on an configurable spatial partitioning system and a lighting extension.
+Hyperscene is target agnostic: it is not bound to any particular rendering target and should work equally well for curses, OpenGL, and anything in between.

-hyperscene is a set of bindings to the [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene).
+Hyperscene is a set of bindings to the [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene).

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.